 And that's my point.

 A good idea is just the start.
-You also need to consider timing.
+You also need to consider context and timing.

 You wouldn't get your car washed for $300 would you?
 Even if that was only 25% of the actual cost.

 You wouldn't get your car washed tomorrow if it was certain that it would rain the next day.